 - Reliefs represent the change made possible by Gutenberg

-- Emperor Franz Joseph was among the guests at the unveiling
+- Emperor Franz Joseph took part in the unveiling

 - See also: